UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

  - homogeneity score: each cluster contains only members of a single class.
  - completeness score: all members of a given class are assigned to the same cluster.
  - v measure score: (2 * homogeneity * completeness)/(homogeneity + completeness)
  - adjusted rand score: Rand index adjusted for chance.
-The Rand Index computes a similarity measure between two clusterings by considering all pairs of samples and counting pairs that are assigned in the same or different clusters in the predicted and true clusterings.
+The Rand Index computes a similarity measure between two clusterings by considering all pairs of samples and counting pairs that are assigned in the same or different clusters in the predicted and true clusterings. -->
- - adjusted mutual info score: Adjusted Mutual Information (AMI) is an adjustment of the Mutual Information (MI) score to account for chance.
-It accounts for the fact that the MI is generally higher for two clusterings with a larger number of clusters, regardless of whether there is actually more information shared.